degtyarev-dm/Flotronix/README.md

 Flotronix
 =========
-Flotronix is extension for Monitorix (Monitorix with Flot).
+Flotronix is extension for Monitorix (Monitorix with Flot(javascriptRRD+Flot)).
 Monitorix is a free, open source, lightweight system monitoring tool designed to monitor as many services and system resources as possible.
+JavascriptRRD is a javascript library for reading and interpreting RRD.
+The javascriptRRD package provides the basic RRD reading libraries, as well as helper libraries to make displaying of RRD files easy with the Flot library.
 Flot is a Javascript plotting library for jQuery.

 ScreenShot